corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/cordapp-custom-serializers-checkpoints.md

 }
 ```

-This class will not checkpoint correctly because the `put` method is broken.
+The class will not checkpoint correctly because the `put` method is broken.

 Here is a flow for testing the behaviour of this map: